GlassFrog/glassfrog-api/README.md

 * [Metrics](sections/metrics.md)

-Help us make it better
+Help us make it better!
 -----------------------

 Please tell us how we can make the API better.
 If you have a specific feature request or if you found a bug, please email glassfrog-api@holacracyone.com